ICTU/netbox_slm/README.md

 When using the Docker version of Netbox, first follow the [netbox-docker quickstart](https://github.com/netbox-community/netbox-docker#quickstart) instructions to clone the netbox-docker repo and set up the `docker-compose.override.yml`.

-Next, follow the [plugin instructions](https://github.com/netbox-community/netbox-docker/wiki/Using-Netbox-Plugins) to install the Netbox SLM plugin.
+Next, follow the following instructions (based on these generic [plugin instructions](https://github.com/netbox-community/netbox-docker/wiki/Using-Netbox-Plugins)) to install the Netbox SLM plugin:

-After following these instructions, you should have:

-- added `netbox_slm` to the `PLUGINS` list in `configuration/configuration.py`,
+1. Add `netbox_slm` to the `PLUGINS` list in `configuration/configuration.py`.
-- created a `plugin_requirements.txt` with `netbox-slm==0.9` as contents, and
+2. Create a `plugin_requirements.txt` with `netbox-slm==0.9` as contents.
-- created a `Dockerfile-SLM` with contents:
+3. Create a `Dockerfile-SLM` with contents:

 ```Dockerfile
 FROM netboxcommunity/netbox:v3.0.9  # The Netbox SLM plugin currently only works with v3.0.9 of Netbox due to backwards incompatible changes in newer version of Netbox